For trade to flow effectively, the connections between ships, ports and people must also be secure.

-IMO’s mandate to make trade and travel by sea as safe as possible extends to maritime security.
-The Organization responds to threats in two ways: by developing appropriate regulations and guidance through its Maritime Safety Committee; and through capacity-building work.
+IMO responds to maritime security threats in two ways: by developing appropriate regulations and guidance through its Maritime Safety Committee and Facilitation Committee; and through capacity-building work.

 International Ship and Port Facility Security Code (ISPS Code)

 The cornerstone of IMO regulations to address maritime security is the International Convention for the Safety of Life at Sea (SOLAS) chapter XI-2 Special Measures to enhance maritime security, which makes mandatory

 the International Ship and Port Facility Security Code (ISPS Code).

 The ISPS code contains detailed security-related requirements for Governments, port authorities and shipping companies